-- Work in Diverse Environments.
-Demonstrated capacity and desire to work in a multi-cultural environment where diversity based on race, ethnic origin, gender, age, sexual orientation, real or perceived gender identity, physical ability, and spiritual practice is an important value.
+- Demonstrated capacity and desire to work in a multi-cultural environment where diversity based on race, ethnic origin, gender, age, sexual orientation, real or perceived gender identity, physical ability, and spiritual practice is an important value.

 - Relationship Building: Skilled at establishing and cultivating strong and authentic relationships with donors, Board members, peers, and team members.

 Commensurate with experience.
 Provides excellent benefits — health, dental and vision insurance; flex spending accounts, annual and sick leave; 403(b) plan.

 Please submit a cover letter and resume addressing your qualifications, experience relevant to these responsibilities and describing your interest in being a member of the Task Force staff.
 If possible, please submit the names, affiliations, and contact information for three references.
 Applications will be accepted via e-mail for this position at hr@theTaskForce.org; please write “Chief Development Officer” in the subject line.
 No phone calls, please.